Baqend/guide/src/index.md

 Every event can carry the following information:

-- **target:** the object on which `.stream([options])` was invoked.
+- **target:** the query on which `.stream([options])` was invoked.
 - **data:** the database entity this event was generated for, e.g. an entity that just entered or left the result set.
 - **operation:** the operation by which the entity was altered (`'insert'`, `'update'` or `'delete'`; `'none'` if unknown or not applicable).
-For an example where neither `'insert'`, `'update'` nor `'delete'` can reasonably be applied to an event, consider how the last one in a top-10 query result is pushed out when a new contender enters the top-10: While one event represents the insertion of the new content itself, another event represents the entity leaving the result which was neither inserted, updated nor deleted.
+For an example where neither `'insert'`, `'update'` nor `'delete'` can reasonably be applied to an event, consider how the last one in a top-10 query result is pushed out when a new contender enters the top-10: While one event represents the insertion of the new contender itself, another event represents the entity leaving the result which was neither inserted, updated nor deleted.
 Consequently, Baqend would deliver this event with a `'none'` operation.
-- **matchType:** indicates how the event relates to the query result:
+- **matchType:** indicates how the transmitted entity relates to the query result.
+Every event is delivered with one of the following match types:
+      + `'match'`: the entity matches the query.
       + `'add'`: the entity entered the result set, i.e. it did not match before and is matching now.
-  + `'change'`: the entity was a match, was updated just now and is still matching the query.
+      + `'change'`: the entity was updated, but remains a match.
-  + `'changeIndex'` (for sorting queries only): a `change` where the updated entity changed its position within the query result.
+      + `'changeIndex'` (for sorting queries only): the entity was updated and remains a match, but changed its position within the query result.
-  This match type is more specific than `change` and is subsumed by it, i.e. any event that would trigger a query listening for `changeIndex` will also trigger one listening for `change`.
-Whether such an event is delivered with `changeIndex` or `change` match type depends on whether the subscription is defined with `changeIndex` or only `change`.
-  + `'match'`: the entity matches the query.
-  This match type is more general than the above-mentioned ones and subsumes them all.
-In other words, any event that triggers any of the above match types will also trigger a `match` event if you listen for it.
-  + `remove:` the entity left the result set.
+    + `remove:` the entity was a match before, but is not matching any longer.
-- **initial:** a boolean value indicating whether this event reflects the matching status at query time (`true`) or a recent change data change (`false`)
-- **index** (for sorting queries only)): the position of the matching entity in the ordered result (`-1` for non-matching entities)

-### Streaming Options
+## Streaming Options

 By default, you receive the initial result set and all events that are required to maintain it.
 However, the optional argument for the `.stream([options])` function lets you restrict the kind of event notifications to receive by setting the appropriate attribute values:

 - **initial** (default: `true`): whether or not you want to receive the initial result set (i.e. the entities matching the query at subscription time).
-If set to `true`, the initial result set will be delivered, irrespective of whether and which restrictions you impose on operations and match types (see the other options)).
-If set to `false`, you will only receive an event when something changes; you will not get the result itself.
+If set to `true`, the initial result set will be delivered, irrespective of whether and which restrictions you impose on operations and match types (see the other options).
+If set to `false`, you will only receive an event when something changes.
-- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of `'add'`, `'change'`, `'changeIndex'`, `'match'` and `'remove'` if you are only interested in certain match types.
+- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of match types if you are interested in a specific subset of all events.
-*Note:* If you specify your query with `'match'`, you will not be able to distinguish between `'add'`, `'change'` and `'changeIndex'` events, because they will all be labeled `'match'` when you receive them.
 - **operations** (default: `['any']`): By default, events will not be sorted out based on their operation, but you can choose any combination of `'insert'`, `'update'`, `'delete'` and `'none'` to narrow down the kind of matches you receive.

+Some match types are more general than others: `'change'` is more general than `'changeIndex'` and `'match'` is more general than `'add'` and `'change'`.
+If you are only interested in, say, `'add'` and `'change'` events, you have to make your query listen for [ `'add'`, `'change'` ]; a query listening for `'match'` would be triggered by the same events, but would always receive the more generic match type.

-**Note:** You can only restrict match types or operations, but not both.
+<div class="note"><strong>Note:</strong> You can only restrict match types or operations, but not both.</div>

-### Streaming Simple Queries
+## Streaming Simple Queries

 *Simple queries* are queries that just return all entities in a collection, no filtering involved.
-While streaming simple queries can be very useful (for example to inform you as soon as a new todo list appears with your name on it), they can produce vast amounts of events for collections that have many members or are updated very often.
+While streaming simple queries can be very useful (for example to monitor all operations on the collection), they can produce vast amounts of events for collections that have many members or are updated very often.
 Therefore, you should be *particularly* careful to only subscribe to events you really want to be bothered with when using streaming simple queries.
 For instance, if you are interested in all todo lists and only want to be notified as *new* lists are created, you could subscribe to the following stream:

 ```js